TRotesi/trotesi.github.io/index.md

 # More

 ### [App Lab](https://applabresearch.com/) is now available!
 App Lab is an easy to use app to run experiments on smartphones.
-It is available for both Android and iOS and it allows researchers to distribute experiments directly on subjects' smartphones.
-It is compatible with easy to use tools such as oTree and Qualtrics, for better access.
+It is available for both Android and iOS and it allows researchers to distribute experiments directly in subjects' pockets.
+It is compatible with easy to use tools such as [oTree](https://www.otree.org/) and [Qualtrics](https://www.qualtrics.com/), and can also be used for notifications and payments.